copsTvFan/cops-episode-guide/guide.md

   Robbie Young & Greg Galliano respond to a fleeing subject that takes the chase over fences and through backyards.
 The suspect learns the hard way that he bit off more than he could chew when two police dogs enter the pursuit.
-- (King County, WA -- 3:14 PM Traffic Stop) Sheriff’s Office Precinct 4 --
+- (King County, WA -- 3:14 PM Traffic Stop) Sheriff's Office Precinct 4 --
   Deputy Joel Anderson pulls over a man for a warrant associated with the vehicle, and the situation goes from bad to worse when it's discovered that his license is suspended and illicit possessions are uncovered.